mhuang74-blog/proteiosic/content/posts/quick_look_at_charts.md

 tags = ["chart", "open data"]
 +++

 I want to explore rendering charts via static site generators.
-Here I look at a couple of rendering libraries that are quite easy to integrate with [Zola](https://www.getzola.org/).
+Here are a couple of libraries that are easy to integrate with [Zola](https://www.getzola.org/).

-Below I plot open data from NYC 311 call records using 2 libraries:
+In this post, I plot open data from NYC 311 call records using:

 * [chart.xkcd](https://timqian.com/chart.xkcd/) - a chart library that plots “sketchy”, “cartoony” or “hand-drawn” styled charts.

 * [vega-lite](https://vega.github.io/vega-lite/) - a high-level grammar of interactive graphics.

-Raw data can be downloaded [here](/data.csv), or better yet, viewed the nicely rendered DataTable in this [post](@/posts/test_table.md).
+Raw data is available [here](/data.csv), or viewed interactively via my test post on [DataTables](@/posts/test_table.md).

 <!-- more -->